balena-os/jetson-flash/Orin_Flash/jetson-orin-nano-seeed-j3010.md

 ## Support

-If you're having any problems, please [raise an issue](https://github.com/balena-os/jetson-flash/issues/new) on GitHub and the balena.io team will be happy to help.
+If you're having any problems, please [raise an issue](https://github.com/balena-os/jetson-flash/issues/new) on GitHub or ask a question [in our forums](https://forums.balena.io/c/share-questions-or-issues-about-balena-jetson-flash-which-is-a-tool-that-allows-users-to-flash-balenaos-on-nvidia-jetson-devices/95) and the balena.io team will be happy to help.

 License